-From the output, you can determine which packages you need to download for the kernel upgrade.
-The only required package is the kernel-version-number package.
 If you are uprgrading the kernel on a laptop or are using PCMCIA, the kernel-pcmcia-cs package is also required.

-You do not need the kernel-headers and kernel-source packages unless you plan to recompile the kernel yourself or plan to perform kernel development.
+You do not need the kernel-source package unless you plan to recompile the kernel yourself or plan to perform kernel development.
 The kernel-doc package contains kernel development documentation and is not required.
+The kernel-util package includes utilities that can be used to control the kernel or the system's hardware and is not required.